 All costs the Company incurred in connection with this agreement were recognized as research and development expenses.
-For the three and nine months ended September 30, 2020, zero costs were incurred related to the achievement of a clinical development milestone under this agreement.
-For the three and nine months ended September 30, 2019, \$5.0 million of costs were incurred related to the achievement of a clinical development milestone under this agreement.
+For the three months ended March 31, 2021 and March 31, 2020, \$5.0 million and zero costs were incurred related to the achievement of a clinical development milestone under this agreement.